Excessive Sweating (Hyperhidrosis)

 Specific treatment for excessive sweating will be discussed with you by your healthcare provider, based on:

 Your tolerance of specific medicines, procedures, or therapies

 Treatment may involve topical, oral, surgical, or nonsurgical treatments, including:

 Thoracoscopic sympathectomy.
 A surgical interruption of the sympathetic nerve pathways that lead to the sweat glands.

-Botulinum toxin A injection (Botox).
+Botulinum toxin A injection.
 Botulinum toxin helps to inhibit the release of acetylcholine (a substance that is active in the transmissions of nerve impulses).

 Tap water iontophoresis (applying a weak electrical current to the area)

 The cause of hyperhidrosis can be serious.
-Please contact your doctor for a complete evaluation.
+Please call your healthcare provider for a complete evaluation.

 With or followed by chest pain

 With fever, weight loss, shortness of breath, or a rapid, pounding heartbeat